Document

 Document reference

-We provide the document reference for CRUD operations:
+We use the reference for most CRUD operations:

 build a document reference

 The document's path identifies it uniquely.
-We provide the path as a single string or build it from string components.
+We set the path as a single string or build it from string components.

 const docRef = doc(collectionRef, id)